 There are four main types of diabetic neuropathy.
 You may have just one type or symptoms of several types.
 Most develop gradually, and you may not notice problems until considerable damage has occurred.

 The signs and symptoms of diabetic neuropathy vary, depending on the type of neuropathy and which nerves are affected.

 Peripheral neuropathy is the most common form of diabetic neuropathy.
 Your feet and legs are often affected first, followed by your hands and arms.
-Possible signs and symptoms of peripheral neuropathy include:
+Signs and symptoms of peripheral neuropathy are often worse at night, and may include:

 - Serious foot problems, such as ulcers, infections, deformities, and bone and joint pain